centau/ecr/api/View.md

     The method will return the same view that it was called on.

-    Any entities that do not have **all** of the given components will be not be returned during iteration.
+    Any entities that do not have **all** of the included components will be not be returned during iteration.

     Components given with this method will not have their values returned during iteration.